Hameau de la Reine

-The hameau is the best-known of a series of rustic garden constructions built at the time, notably the Prince of Condé's Hameau de Chantilly (1774–1775) which was the inspiration for the Versailles hamlet.
+The hameau is the best-known of a series of rustic garden constructions built in this era, notably the Prince of Condé's Hameau de Chantilly (1774–1775) which was the inspiration for the Versailles hamlet.
 Such model farms, operating under principles espoused by the Physiocrats, were fashionable among the French aristocracy at the time.
 One primary purpose of the hameau was to add to the ambiance of the Petit Trianon, giving the illusion that it was deep in the countryside rather than within the confines of Versailles.
 The rooms at the hameau allowed for more intimacy than the grand salons at Versailles or at the Petit Trianon.

-Abandoned after the French Revolution, it was renovated a first time under Napoleon I, then in the 1930s and again in late 1990.
-Buildings are still being periodically renovated until this day.
-It is open to the public.
+Abandoned after the French Revolution, it was first renovated under Napoleon I, then in the 1930s and again in late 1990.
+Buildings are still being periodically renovated to this day.
+Currently, it is open to the public.

 History and construction

-Inspired by a wave of naturalism in art, architecture, and garden design, the Hameau de la Reine was constructed between 1783 and 1786.
+Inspired by a wave of naturalism in art, architecture, and garden design, the Hameau de la Reine was constructed from 1783 to 1786.
 The garden surroundings of the Petit Trianon, of which the hameau de la Reine is an extension, began their transformation from formal pattern gardens.
-Under Louis XV it had been an arboretum and the new arrangements eliminated this famous botanical garden, replacing it with a more informal "natural" garden of winding paths, curving canals and lakes under the direction of Antoine Richard, gardener to the Queen.
+Under Louis XV it had been an arboretum and the new arrangements eliminated this famous botanical garden, replacing it with a more informal "natural" garden of winding paths, curving canals and lakes under the direction of Antoine Richard, gardener to the queen.
 Richard Mique modified the landscape design to provide vistas of lawn to west and north of the Petit Trianon, encircled by belts of trees.
 Beyond the lake to the north, the hameau was sited like a garden stage set, initially inspired in its grouping and vernacular building by Dutch and Flemish genre paintings, philosophically influenced by Rousseau's cult of "nature", and reflecting exactly contemporary picturesque garden principles set forth by Claude-Henri Watelet and by ideas of the philosophes, their "radical notions co-opted into innocent forms of pleasure and ingenious decoration" as William Adams has pointed out.
 Artists played a more direct role in French picturesque than they probably had done in England, as can be seen by Hubert Robert's involvement.

 Stylistic influence and prototypes

-The stylistic design of the Hameau de la Reine was influenced by the hameau de Chantilly, a similarly rustic "village" with half-timbered façades and reed-thatched roofs.
+The stylistic design of the Hameau de la Reine was influenced by the Hameau de Chantilly, a similarly rustic "village" with half-timbered façades and reed-thatched roofs.
 A wave of naturalism and an affinity towards the "simple" life was sweeping across France in the 18th century.
 French aristocrats loved to act like shepherds and shepherdesses, while still enjoying the comforts of their social position.
 This idealism of the natural life came from the extremely influential works of Jean Jacques Rousseau, who emphasized Nature.
-The hamlet seemed completely rustic and natural from the outside, while the Rococo interior provided the desired comfort and luxury of the Queen and her friends.
+The hamlet seemed completely rustic and natural from the outside, while the Rococo interior provided the desired comfort and luxury of the queen and her friends.